redjohnsh/arewelibadwaitayet/README.md

 Any static assets, like images, can be placed in the `static/` directory.

+## 🔧 Technical Implementation

+The website uses a sophisticated AppStream parsing system:

+- **AppStream Integration**: Automatically fetches and parses Flathub's compressed AppStream XML
+- **Smart Filtering**: Identifies Libadwaita apps from our curated configuration
+- **Metadata Extraction**: Pulls app names, descriptions, and other metadata directly from Flathub
+- **GNOME Circle Integration**: Shows which apps are part of the GNOME Circle program
+- **Fallback Parsing**: Uses both fast-xml-parser and regex-based parsing for maximum reliability

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: